jhspetersson/fselect/docs/usage.md

 Other fields listed below **do NOT** use MIME detection.
 Assumptions are being made based on file extension.

+The lists below could be edited with the configuration file.

 | Search field | Extensions |
 | --- | --- |
 | `is_archive` | .7z, .bz2, .bzip2, .gz, .gzip, .rar, .tar, .xz, .zip |